 The Group of Experts on Gas helps UNECE member States deliver on key political commitments, such as the 2030 Agenda for Sustainable Development and the Paris Agreement on climate change.
-The priorities for 2020-21 cycle are:
+The priorities of the 2022-23 work cycle are:

-- Promoting sustainable and clean production, distribution, and consumption of gas and liquefied natural gas (LNG) in the ECE region
+Promoting sustainable and clean production, distribution, and consumption of gas and LNG in the ECE region